Is a vehicle really abandoned?

 A vehicle is not abandoned if it is:

 - just untaxed, or does not have a valid MOT.
-Please report it to the DVLA using the link at the bottom of this page
+Please report it to the DVLA using the link at the bottom of this page.
+Road tax is the responsibility of the DVLA, not the council

-- causing an obstruction on the highway or pavement, please report it to the Police.
-The telephone number is 101
+- causing an immediate obstruction on the highway or pavement.
+Report it to the Police by telephoning 101

 Report parking problems